isleofcode/ember-cordova/pages/workflow/hooks.md

 ```

 #### Example customization and cleanup
-If a project needed to build for web (`ember build`) and Cordova (`ember cdv:build`), we might decide to keep the template variable `{{rootURL}}` inside "app/index.html" for the web builds.
+If a project needed to build for web (`ember build`) and Cordova (`ember cdv:build`), we might decide to keep the template variable `rootURL` inside "app/index.html" for the web builds.

-Using the Ember Cordova "beforeBuild" hook we could backup the "app/index.html" file, then remove the string `"{{rootURL}}"` from it for the current build by creating the file `ember-cordova/hooks/beforeBuild.js` and writing something similar to:
+Using the Ember Cordova "beforeBuild" hook we could backup the "app/index.html" file, then remove the string `"rootURL"` from it for the current build by creating the file `ember-cordova/hooks/beforeBuild.js` and writing something similar to:

 ```javascript
 /* jshint node: true */